 - The person prioritizing the scope is the one who is steering the development.

 - In Scrum, there is a Product Owner who is representing the voice of the customer.
-They are in tune with end user, external customer, or market needs and building the exact solution that incorporates the features and functions most valuable to those end users.
+They are in tune with the end user, external customer, or market needs and build the exact solution that incorporates the features and functions most valuable to those end users.
 They do this through the use of the prioritized product backlog.

 - Sometimes there is a proxy for the Product Owner.
-The proxy may be part of the technology organization and they strive to represent end user needs.
+The proxy may be part of the technology organization and they strive to represent end-user needs.
 The farther away the proxy is from the true customer or end user, the more likely that there will be gaps between what is desired and what is delivered.

 - In the worst case, the team is deciding on the features themselves.